Harry Black (city manager)

-Harry Eugene Black (born January 6, 1963) is former City Manager of Cincinnati, Ohio.
+Harry Eugene Black (born January 6, 1963) is former a City Manager of Cincinnati, Ohio.
 He took office September 8, 2014, and was responsible for the day-to-day government operations of Ohio's third largest city.
 He resigned from the position April 21, 2018.
 Before coming to Cincinnati, Black was finance director of the City of Baltimore.
 Before that he held leadership roles such as CEO, CFO and COO in both the private and public sector in cities across the country.

 Background

 Black was born in Jersey City, New Jersey in 1963.
 His parents moved to Baltimore before his first birthday and he went on to spend his entire adolescent life and part of his adult life there.
 He attended and graduated from Paul Lawrence Dunbar High School (1976-1981). where he was captain of the cross-country team.
 His start in government came during his senior year when he was a student page in Maryland's General Assembly in Annapolis.

 After graduating, Black went on to attend Virginia State University where he majored in Public Administration.
 He was president of the student government and in the summer of 1985 he was a Governors Fellow in the office of former Virginia Gov. Charles Robb.
 He was also managing editor of the school's paper, the Virginia Statesman.
 He later earned a Master's in Public Administration from the University of Virginia.